ILIAS-eLearning/ILIAS/components/ILIAS/Test/PRIVACY.md

 At the creation and editing process of questions the field 'Author' is prefilled with the full name of the account, which is creating the question.
 If this value is not changed, the name of the account is stored.
 If the value is changed and personal data is entered, it will be stored.
 By storing (and presenting) the value for 'Author' it is possible to contact the account, if there are problems with the question or the configuration of it.
 In addition it supports the collaborative development of questions.

-Owners of questions (account which has created a question) are stored in the Test as reference to the 'User ID'.
-This data is required to manage detailed access and permissions on usage and editing of the question.
+Owners of questions (accounts which have created a question) are stored in the Test as references to the ‘User ID’.
+This data is required to manage detailed access and permissions for the usage and editing of the question.

 ### Test > Participants

-An account having 'Edit Settings' permission is able to assign accounts as participants of a test at the tab Test > Participants.
+An account having ‘Edit Settings’ permission is able to assign accounts as participants of a test at the tab Test > Participants.
 In addition, accounts which perform a test are added as participants automatically.
-For all accounts, which are assigned as participants, the 'User ID' is stored as link to the test.
-If a 'Client IP Range' is set for a participant, the entered value is stored, linked to the 'User ID'.
-Those information are needed in order to manage the access to the test.
+For all accounts that are assigned as participants, the ‘User ID’ is stored as a link to the test.
+If a ‘Client IP Range’ is set for a participant, the entered value is stored, linked to the ‘User ID’.
+Those pieces of information are needed in order to manage access to the test.

 For some actions, which are offered at this tab, log entries are stored.
 Therefore the 'User ID' (of the account with 'Edit Settings' permission), the 'Log Entry Type' and 'Interaction Type' is stored.